muratk5n/thirdwave/en/README.md

 when it says so?
 We can't have that!
 FOMO monkeys woud not like that.
 They like their parteh, dont want anyone to take the punch away..

-JT wld have likely raised in 2018, but Powell did too of course, and we all saw what happened, FOMO had their worst nightmare come alive, they had a collective epileptic seizure.
+JT wld have likely raised in 2018.
+Powell did too of course, and we all saw what happened, FOMO had their worst nightmare come alive, they had a collective epileptic seizure.